 Bonanza is a tiny town located in the state of Oregon.
 With a population of 411 people and two constituent neighborhoods, Bonanza is the 198th largest community in Oregon.

-Because occupations involving physical labor dominate the local economy, Bonanza is generally considered to be a blue-collar town.
-35.66% of the Bonanza workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Bonanza is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Bonanza who work in office and administrative support (15.38%), farm management occupations (14.69%), and community and social services (11.19%).
+Bonanza is a blue-collar town, with 41.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bonanza is a town of service providers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Bonanza who work in food service (11.30%), farm management occupations (10.73%), and management occupations (10.73%).